World car: History of the world car

 In the pioneering days of the automotive industry, automobiles were primarily designed for the local market that the manufacturer was based in, such as the Ford Model T, which was engineered to cope with the rural lifestyle and rugged terrain that most automobile buyers in the United States had to contend with in the early days of the automobile.
-However, the Model T was arguably the first world car, with knock-down kits being assembled in locations such as Canada, England and Argentina.
+However, the Model T was perhaps the first world car, with knock-down kits being assembled in locations such as Canada, England and Argentina.

 The two largest manufacturers at the time, Ford Motor Company and General Motors (GM), both of the United States, were focused on expanding globally, with General Motors either acquiring or partnering with local automobile manufacturers, such as Opel of Germany, Vauxhall of England and Holden of Australia, while Ford created overseas subsidiaries such as Ford of Germany, Ford of Britain and Ford Australia.
 Both Ford and GM's overseas subsidiaries would later develop their own line of bespoke automobiles independently of their American parents.

 In 1933, Ford introduced their first car designed for European tastes that was not sold in the United States, the Ford Model Y, developed by Ford of Britain, and also manufactured by Ford of Germany as the Ford Köln.
 General Motors responded with the Opel 1.2 litre, developed by GM in the United States but exclusively built and sold in Europe.
 This would begin the divergence of vehicles sold by Ford and General Motors worldwide.
 In Australia, the Coupé utility was beginning to catch on in popularity, as “a vehicle to go to church in on a Sunday and which can carry our pigs to market on Mondays.”